 Weeds tend to grow faster than the speed of grass, which unfortunately gives you the look of an uneven lawn.
 Fast-growing weeds can lead you to mow your grass sooner than necessary if you want to keep your lawn looking manicured and hide these annoying plants.

 The first step to getting rid of these pesky eyesores in your lawn is first to identify their type.
 Some common types of weeds include white clover, dandelion, and crabgrass.
-No matter what type of weeds are popping up in your lawn, you shouldn’t let the spread of grass weeds stop you from having the best lawn of the neighborhood.
+No matter what type of weeds are popping up in your lawn, you shouldn’t let the spread of weeds stop you from having the best lawn in the neighborhood.

-Grass weeds can make your lawn look messy and unattractive but can also be a contributing factor to your grass's health.
+Weeds can make your lawn look messy and unattractive but can also be a contributing factor to your grass's health.
 Failing to remove weeds from your lawn will only contribute to weeds seeding and spreading, so it's best to get these under control when you first notice them.

 The presence of weeds can hinder the growth and health of your grass.
 These annoying plants are competing with your grass for nutrients to grow, leaving less room for your grass to flourish.

 Not only are weeds unsightly in your grass, but they are also a frequent contributor to allergies.
 Weeds have seeds that are blown off by the wind or other factors and float through the air, causing you to sneeze or have other uncomfortable allergy symptoms.

 There are many different types of weeds, but we want to help you identify which weeds are present in your yard so you can better combat them.
 Whether you’re worried about grass health or your health, we can all agree that the weeds have to go!

 Though several grass weeds may show up on your yard uninvited, there are three common grass weeds that we will learn about in-depth: